Kurento/mediasoup-demos/mediasoup-recording/README.md

 ### RTCP Feedback support

-**FFmpeg** does not support *RTP/RTCP multiplexing* (`rtcp-mux` in SDP files).
+**FFmpeg** does not support _RTP and RTCP multiplexing_ (`rtcp-mux` in SDP files): after a cursory search, no mention of the SDP attribute `a=rtcp-mux` was found in the FFmpeg's source code, so it is safe to assume that this feature is not offered.

-**GStreamer**'s `sdpdemux` element has these characteristics that must be taken into account when writing an RTP-based pipeline:
+**GStreamer** `sdpdemux` element has these characteristics that must be taken into account when writing an RTP-based pipeline:

 - It doesn't support the SDP attribute `a=rtcp-mux`, so we need to use explicit RTCP port numbers.
 - It only supports using RTP+1 for the RTCP port number (source code: [gstsdpdemux.c#L428](https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad/blob/1.16/gst/sdp/gstsdpdemux.c#L428)).
-- It uses the same port to send and recv ("Symmetric RTP") (source code: [gstsdpdemux.c#L861](https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad/blob/1.16/gst/sdp/gstsdpdemux.c#L861)).
+- It uses the same port to send and receive ("Symmetric RTP") (source code: [gstsdpdemux.c#L861](https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad/blob/1.16/gst/sdp/gstsdpdemux.c#L861)).
 - However, it doesn't have any mechanism to be given the remote RTCP port or auto-discover it, so it is unable to know where its own RTCP packets should be sent (source code: [gstsdpdemux.c#L844](https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad/blob/1.16/gst/sdp/gstsdpdemux.c#L844)).

-Due to the last point, the GStreamer receiver is not able to send RTCP feedback to the sender (mediasoup), thus there won't be any RTCP Feedback mechanisms in place, such as retransmission requests (**NACK**) or keyframe requests (**PLI**).
+Due to the last point, the GStreamer `sdpdemux` receiver is not able to send RTCP feedback to the sender (mediasoup), thus there won't be any RTCP Feedback mechanisms in place, such as retransmission requests (**NACK**) or keyframe requests (**PLI**).
 This might change in the future, if the GStreamer implementation improves.